Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Home > Patient & Family Resources > Health Library > Kidney Stones

-Kidney stones form when a change occurs in the normal balance of water, salts, minerals, and other things found in urine.
-The most common cause of kidney stones is not drinking enough water.
-Try to drink enough water, enough so that your urine is light yellow or clear like water (about 8 to 10 glasses a day).
+Kidney stones form when a change occurs in the normal balance of water, salts, minerals, and other things in urine.
+The most common cause is not drinking enough water.
 Some people are more likely to get kidney stones because of a medical condition, such as gout.
+They may also be an inherited disease.

 Kidney stones may also be an inherited disease.
 If other people in your family have had kidney stones, you may have them too.

 In rare cases, a person forms kidney stones because the parathyroid glands produce too much of a hormone.
-This leads to higher calcium levels and possibly calcium kidney stones.
+This leads to higher calcium levels and may form kidney stones.

-Kidney stones form in the kidney.
-If they stay in the kidney, they typically do not cause pain.
-When they travel out of the body through the tubes of the urinary tract (including the ureters, which connect the kidney to the bladder, or the urethra, which leads outside the body), their movement may cause:
+If kidney stones stay in the kidney, they typically do not cause pain.
+When they travel out of the body through the tubes of the urinary tract, their movement may cause symptoms.
+These include:

 A kidney stone begins as a tiny piece of crystal in the kidney.
 When the urine leaves the kidney, it may carry the crystal out, or the crystal may stay in the kidney.
 If the crystal stays in the kidney, over time more small crystals join it and form a larger kidney stone.